SCC WELCOMES FALL IN SCOTTISH UNEMPLOYMENT

-Commenting on the release of official data which shows that Scottish unemployment fell by 25,000 in the three months to November, Liz Cameron, Chief Executive of Scottish Chambers of Commerce, said:
+Commenting on the news that unemployment in Scotland fell by 13,000 in the three months to June, Liz Cameron, Director and Chief Executive of Scottish Chambers of Commerce, said:

 To view latest survey results and support information please...